New Trolls: History

 In 1971 New Trolls released their most successful album, Concerto grosso per i New Trolls.
 Characterized by early symphonic rock experimentation and classical music arrangements written by composer Luis Enriquez Bacalov,Concerto grosso per i New Trolls is considered one of the finest Italian prog-rock albums ever made.

 In 1972, Giorgio D'Adamo was replaced by the Italo-Canadian bassist Frank Laugelli.
 With the new line-up the band released Searching for a land, a double album featuring a combination of studio and live tracks mostly sung in English.
-The album was a disjointed proposition and did not perform commercially well as the band's previous efforts.
-New Trolls's following album: Ut, introduced a heavier, hard-rock sound.
+The album was disjointed and did not perform commercially well as the band's previous efforts.
+New Trolls's following album, Ut, introduced a heavier, hard-rock sound.
 Although the album restored the band's success, serious creative differences between the band members resulted in the emergence of two camps, with Di Palo and De Scalzi entering a legal dispute for the use of the band name.

-De Scalzi reunited with Giorgio D'Adamo and released a single Una notte sul Monte Calvo, a pop-rock rendition of Mussorgsky's Night on Bald Mountain, as New Trolls.
+De Scalzi reunited with Giorgio D'Adamo and released a single, "Una notte sul Monte Calvo", a pop-rock rendition of Mussorgsky's Night on Bald Mountain, as New Trolls.
 After a legal injunction from Di Palo, the band released an album under the name New Trolls Atomic System.
 Following a bitter legal battle, the Italian court ruled in De Scalzi's favour and Di Palo and the other three band members released their next album with a question mark replacing the name of their band.
 The quartet was later dubbed Ibis.

-The De Scalzi led lineup, often mistakenly referred to as New Trolls Atomic System, released their first album in 1973 with arrangements similar to the ones used previously in Concerto grosso per i New Trolls.
-In 1973 De Scalzi founded Magma Records which released the album.
+The De Scalzi-led lineup, often mistakenly referred to as New Trolls Atomic System, released their first album in 1973 with arrangements similar to the ones used previously in Concerto grosso per i New Trolls.
+In 1973 De Scalzi founded Magma Records, which released the album.
 De Scalzi himself played the flute, keyboards and guitar in this work.
 The second album, Tempi dispari, was a live instrumental jazz-rock fusion album, completely different from the previous New Trolls sound.
-With the court case settled De Scalzi was again able to use the name New Trolls, despite this Tempi dispari was rather unsuccessful.
+With the court case settled De Scalzi was again able to use the name New Trolls; despite this Tempi dispari was rather unsuccessful.